jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ### Build and Deploy with Wercker

-A much better alternative to using manually syncing files between your local development machine and the Linode production server is to use a continuous integration, build automation tool.
+A much better alternative to Rsync is a continuous integration, build automation tool.
 One such tool is [Wercker](http://www.wercker.com/).
 At present Wercker will build and deploy static site contents from GitHub, BitBucket and GitLab.
 Let's use GitHub.

 #### Creating a Wercker App